Triangulated categories of relative 1-motives: Background, conventions and notations

 Let us recall basic terminology and facts about exact sequences of group schemes.
 Let

 be a sequence of commutative group schemes over a scheme $S$.
 We say that $(C)$ is exact if it induces an exact sequence of fppf sheaves on $\Sch/S$.
 If $(C)$ is exact, then $G'$ is the scheme-theoretic kernel of $p$ and $p$ is a surjective morphism of schemes.
-In the other direction, if $p$ is an fppf morphism and $G'$ is its scheme-theoretic kernel, then $(C)$ is exact.
-Moreover, if the group schemes involved are smooth, then one obtains an equivalent definition (and results) by replacing the fppf topology with the \'etale topology.
+In the other direction, if $p$ is an fppf epimorphism and $G'$ is its scheme-theoretic kernel, then $(C)$ is exact.
+Moreover, if the group scheme $G'$ is smooth over $S$, then one obtains an equivalent definition by replacing the fppf topology with the \'etale topology.
+Indeed, $G\ra G''$ is an $G'$-torsor, because the action of $G'$ on $G$ is free, and an fppf torsor under a smooth group is also an étale torsor, because a smooth surjective morphism has local sections in the étale topology \cite[17.16.3 (ii)]{EGAIV_4}.